 Cons Of Living In Croatia

 - The bureaucracy.
 This factor is the most difficult to accept.
-Things take a LONG time to be processed and an even longer time to be sure that you’ve actually completed the steps required.
-Simple tasks like submitting a visa application will take weeks, if not months of running around.
+Things take a LONG time to be processed and an even longer time to ensure that you’ve completed the steps required.
+Simple tasks like submitting a visa application will take weeks, if not months, of running around.

-- Outside of summer, there is a reduced capacity for places to eat and things to do if you are living on the Dalmatian Coast, and so I always advise people that you need to be mindful of what you plan to do in the colder months.
-Travel, freelance work, a hobby something to keep you busy.
+- Outside of summer, there is a reduced capacity for places to eat and things to do if you live on the Dalmatian Coast, so I always advise people to be mindful of what they plan to do in the colder months.
+Travel, freelance work, a hobby, something to keep you busy.
 Of course, if you have children, then they keep you busy.

 4 Quick And Simple Things You Need To Know If You’re Moving To Croatia

-- Visa – Depending on where you come from you may need a visa.
+- Visa – Depending on where you come from, you may need a visa.
 You will need to check the visa requirements with your local Croatian embassy.
 If you need a visa, you can apply at the Croatian Embassy in your country.
 They will have an application form and explain to you the identification required.
-It is worth mentioning that with things like birth, wedding etc. certificates, they need to be with an issue date of less than 6 months.
+You will need a heap of identification and proof of address.
+It is worth mentioning that things like birth, wedding, etc. certificates need to be with an issue date of fewer than six months.
 If you have a Croatian background/spouse, you can apply for your visa at the police station when you arrive in Croatia.
-You will need a heap of identification and proof of address.

-- Health Insurance – If you are living in Croatia it is mandatory to have Health Insurance.
-Croatia has one health insurer called HZZO which is a government organisation.
-Anyone living in the country must pay health insurance.
-The process of organising this was extremely slow and painful for us but we got there in the end.
-You will have to organise this once you arrive.
+- Health Insurance – If you live in Croatia, it is mandatory to have Health Insurance.
+Anyone living in the country must pay for health insurance.
+Croatia has one health insurer called HZZO, which is a government organization.
+Organizing this was prolonged and painful for us, but we got there in the end.
+You will have to organize this once you arrive.

-- Jobs – Jobs are hard to come by and if you do manage to get a job the pay rates in Croatia are relatively low.
+- Jobs – Jobs are hard to come by, and if you manage to get a job, the pay rates in Croatia are relatively low.

-- Language – Most young people speak English; however you will find the older generation don’t really speak English.
-Learning the language can be challenging; however it is worth learning Croatian.
+- Language – Most young people speak English; however, you will find the older generation doesn’t speak English.
+Learning the language can be challenging; however, it is worth learning Croatian.

-As someone married to a Croatian, I felt I adjusted well living in Croatia However I have spoken to many expats before me who went back’ home’ as the culture shock, and difficult working conditions were too much.
+As someone married to a Croatian, I felt I adjusted well living in Croatia However, I had spoken to many ex-pats before me who went back’ home’ as the culture shock, and difficult working conditions were too much.

-Sigh, I really do get sick of being asked this question, because moving to Croatia is not the same for everyone.
+Sigh, I get sick of being asked this question because moving to Croatia is different for everyone.

-That said, if you are planning to move to Croatia, do not take advice from anyone who does not live in Croatia 24/7 – 365 days a year – for at least a full year.
+If you plan to move to Croatia, do not take advice from anyone who does not live in Croatia 24/7 – 365 days a year – for at least a full year.

-Anything less than a year (or two or three) they are too fresh to really know.
+Anything less than a year (or two or three), they are too fresh to know.

-If they do not live here, 365 days a year, they have a skewed view of real life here.
+If they do not live here, 365 days a year, they have a skewed view of real life.

 I would say you REALLY need to be prepared.
-Come for at least six months, and try it out, and do not come when its summer, sunny and everyone has pockets full of cash.
+Come for at least six months, try it out, and do not come when it’s summer, sunny, and everyone has pockets full of cash.

-Don’t quit your job, pack a shipping container or anything until you really know what you are in for.
-I have spoken to many people who returned after a failed attempt, and almost always they returned home, as Croatia did not meet their unrealistic expectations about finding work, cost of living, etc.
+Don’t quit your job; pack a shipping container until you know what you are in for.
+I have spoken to many people who returned after a failed attempt.
+Almost always, they returned home, as Croatia did not meet their unrealistic expectations about finding work, cost of living, etc.

 Remind yourself that there is a reason that hundreds and thousands of Croats have moved abroad these past few years.
-This country can be a tricky place to live and survive – it is not for everyone.
+This country can be tricky to live and survive in – it is not for everyone.

-Also, join all of the ‘expats in (city)’ facebook groups (see below for the list of them), and start making connections with others who have situations like yours.
-Just don’t take anything that one person says as gospel — not even mine.
+Also, join all of the ‘ex-pats in (city)’ Facebook groups (see below for their list) and connect with others with similar situations.
+Don’t take anything one person says as gospel — not even mine.

 Oh god, what a head fuck.

-Getting a visa as a foreigner in Croatia is like winning a fluffy toy at the carnival – sure it can be achieved, but it ain’t easy, and will take many attempts.
+Getting a visa as a foreigner in Croatia is like winning a fluffy toy at the carnival – sure, it can be achieved, but it isn’t easy and will take many attempts.
 The only difference is it is free.

 Oh wait, it is only free so long as you are from the EU.
-If not be prepared to fork out thousands of Kune for the mandatory health insurance back payment fees.
+If not, be prepared to fork out hundreds of euro for the mandatory health insurance back payment fees.
 When you go to your local Hrvatski Zavod Za Zdravstveno Osiguranje (HZZO) office, you’ll discover that you have to pay for the 12 months you were not in the country.
-Ours was over 4,000 kuna each.
+Ours was over 500 euro each.

-The legislation is changing all the time, so be sure to ask at your the Croatian embassy where you live – more than once.
-But, be warned most embassies are hopeless.
-They don’t always know the current legislation, and what I have heard from many people over the years – many embassies just do not want to deal with helping new people move back to the motherland.
+The legislation is constantly changing, so be sure to ask at your Croatian embassy where you live – more than once.
+But be warned, most embassies are hopeless.
+They don’t always know the current legislation, and I have heard from many people over the years – many embassies do not want to deal with helping new people move back to the motherland.
 Head straight to the Ministry of Police (MUP) when you arrive and start the lengthy process of getting your visa.

-While we are on the topic of the MUP, be and sure to take someone with you who speaks Croatian fluently.
-Even in the foreigner’s line, getting an English speaking staff member is not something that is always possible – and if it’s like the one in Zadar, the service will also be provided without a hint of trying to speak English.
+While we are on the topic of the MUP, be sure to take someone with you who speaks Croatian fluently.
+Even in the foreigner’s line, getting an English-speaking staff member is not always possible – and if it’s like the one in Zadar, the service will also be provided without a hint of trying to speak English.

-I was told five years ago, that once I made it to the 5-year mark, I could come back to MUP and would be given my Croatian citizenship.
-But, now I am not sure.
-So, back I go in a few months to see what rules apply and or have changed now.
+Five years ago, I was told that once I made it to the 5-year mark, I could return to MUP and be given my Croatian citizenship.
+But now, I am not sure.
+So, I go back in a few months to see what rules apply and/or have changed.
 I am mentally preparing to take the citizenship test.

 If you don’t speak Croatian, life will be tough.
 I know that everyone says that Croatians speak English – and they do, but not in all cases.

-Croatian is a damn hard language to learn and even harder to speak correctly.
+Croatian is a damn complex language to learn and even harder to speak correctly.
 Why must there be so many crazy grammar rules?
 I mean, seven noun declensions……

-Don’t leave it too late to take lessons, and get help.
-Trust me you’ll need it.
+Please don’t leave it too late to take lessons and get help.
+Trust me; you’ll need it.

-I restarted my Croatian lessons, and can truly say that life here would have been even tougher had I not taken them.
-Read more about my online lessons here.
+I restarted my Croatian lessons and can genuinely say that life here would have been even more challenging had I not taken them.

 - Learn How To Speak Croatian Part 1